allen-liaoo/Lojic/README.md

 # Lojic
-Lojic is a java library that parses logical expressions and generate abstract syntax trees and truth tables.
+Lojic is a java library that parses logical expressions in Propositional Logic and generate abstract syntax trees and truth tables.

 ### Format